gnmbuto/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 9 - Jack Bauer
 Task 9 - Learn your times table
 Task 10 - Add integers and give the result
+Task 11 - Print all the natural numbers